vlipiainen/a-plus-rst-tools/README.md

       }
     }
 ```
-The kernel configuration fields, which configure a production binderhub server that
+The first three settings configure the kernel
+- `"binderUrl"`.
+A url to a BinderHub server. `mybinder.org` should only be used for testing, and should be replaced by a binderhub server provided by your instution when running a course. (__For Aalto Users:__ you can use the BinderHub server at `binder4.org.aalto.fi`)
+- `"repository_url"`.
+A valid [binderhub repository](https://mybinder.readthedocs.io/en/latest/examples/sample_repos.html) to base the code environment on.
+Defaults to [`jupyter-stacks-datascience`](https://github.com/binder-examples/jupyter-stacks-datascience). (__For Aalto users:__ if you want to this repository to be private, please contact aplusguru@cs.aalto.fi and ask for a version.aalto.fi gitlab repository in the group binderhub-code).
+- `"repository_branch"`.
+The branch to use from the repository above.
+Defaults to master.

-can run the environment residing in a remote repository, are followed by
+The kernel configuration options are followed by
-`"selector"` configuration.
+- `"selector"` configuration.
 The last configuration ultimately defines which `rst`
 code blocks should be converted to interactive code elements.
 If this configuration is
 - `"selector": "div.highlight"` all the code blocks in `rst` files starting or
 containing `:thebe-kernel: <KERNEL-NAME-HERE>` directive will be converted to